Business Energy Efficiency—How does it work?

-The Community Energy Challenge makes achieving energy efficiency at your business as easy as possible from start to finish.
-We provide you with a full energy assessment, a comprehensive report detailing cost-effective measures, on-going technical support and project facilitation, and access to exclusive financial incentives.
-Learn more about the Community Energy Challenge and sign up today!
+The Community Energy Challenge makes achieving business energy efficiency as easy as possible from start to finish.
+We provide you with a full commercial energy audit, a comprehensive report detailing business energy saving opportunities, ongoing technical support and project facilitation, and access to exclusive financial incentives.
+Learn more about how the energy saving services of the Community Energy Challenge can be put to work for you and sign up today!

-One of our Energy Advisors will perform a walk-through energy assessment and examine all major appliances and building systems, the building envelope, and operational practices to identify energy-saving opportunities.
-Grant funding allows us to offer our services at a substantially subsidized rate.
-To participate, businesses pay a one-time fee prior to the assessment of only $50 + $0.01 per square foot of the facility (discounts are available for non-profits).
+One of our Energy Advisors will perform a walk-through commercial energy audit and examine all major appliances and building systems, the building envelope, and operational practices to identify business energy saving opportunities.
+Grant funding allows us to offer our energy saving services at a substantially subsidized rate.
+To participate, businesses pay a one-time fee prior to the commercial energy audit (discounts are available for non-profits).

-The report outlines quick fixes (no-cost and low-cost solutions), as well as long-term efficiency opportunities in your building.
-This report will help you help prioritize energy efficiency measures by quantifying how much they will save/cost, and work through the next steps, with information about resources and financial incentives to help you complete projects.
+The report outlines quick fixes (no-cost and low-cost solutions), as well as long-term business energy saving opportunities for your building.
+This report will help you prioritize business energy efficiency measures by quantifying how much they will save/cost, and help you work through the next steps with information about resources and financial incentives to help you complete projects.

-The CEC can help you interpret and implement any of the recommendations in your report, as well as provide project management services for bigger projects.
-Common recommendations include efficiency improvements to lighting, HVAC systems, and the building envelope, as well as renewable energy projects.
+The Community Energy Challenge can help you interpret and implement any of the recommendations in your commercial energy audit, as well as provide project management services for bigger projects.
+Common recommendations identified during commercial energy audits include efficiency improvements to lighting, HVAC systems, and the building envelope, as well as renewable energy projects.

-CEC participants have access to exclusive financial incentives of up to $5,000 per project, based on energy savings.
-Each participating business is also entitled to a $1,000 budget to be put toward “quick fix” projects, such as screw-in LED lighting, low-flow faucet aerators, power strips, and more.
+Community Energy Challenge participants have access to exclusive financial incentives of up to $5,000 per site, based on energy savings.
+Each participating business is eligible for a $1,000 budget to be put toward “quick fix” business energy efficiency projects, such as screw-in LED lighting, low-flow faucet aerators, power strips, and more.
 We will also help you identify and apply for existing utility rebates for your projects.

 5. Continued support and recognition!

-After your assessment, the CEC will continue to be a resource for technical support as you implement your energy-saving measures.
-We will provide annual check-ins to make sure we stay up to date with your progress, and make you aware of new offerings that are relevant to your business.
+After your commercial energy audit, the Community Energy Challenge will continue to be a resource for technical support as you implement your business energy-saving measures.
+We will provide annual check-ins to make sure we stay up to date with your progress, and make you aware of new offerings that are relevant to your business energy efficiency goals.
 As a Community Energy Challenge participant, you will also receive promotional materials for your business and recognition as part of our community-wide energy efficiency campaign.